|Available travel modes||Coach, flight, ferry or train|

 |Popular travel companies||Flixbus or Lot Polish Airlines|

 Take a flight or coach to travel 898 miles (1448 km) from London to Warsaw.
-If speed is a priority, then a flight is the best option with an average duration of 2 h 10 min; whereas, if saving money is more important, then a flight is the best option with prices starting as low as £18.
-The most popular travel providers which serve this journey are Ryanair or Sindbad among others.
+If speed is a priority, then a flight is the best option with an average duration of 2 h 10 min; whereas, if saving money is more important, then a flight is the best option with prices starting as low as £16.
+The most popular travel providers which serve this route are Ryanair or Flixbus among others.
 Travellers can even take a direct flight or coach from London to Warsaw.